arungudelli/angularjswiki/content/en/fontawesome/fa-uniregistry.md

-## Uniregistry Icon with Fixed Width
+## fa-uniregistry Icon with Fixed Width

 All the font awesome icons does not have same width.